 An example can be a building which has two spatial objects associated, first one with only scale minimum value encoded at 21999, and the second spatial object encoded with scaleMaximum at 22000 and scaleMinimum encoded with 999999.
 These values would enable the use of a highly-detailed geometry at larger scales than 22000, and a less detailed geometry at scales of 22000 and less, while the building would be turned off at scales of 999999 and less.

 A similar strategy can be followed to enable boundaries to conform to a scale-dependent geometry such as a coastline.
 Conformance at different scales can achieved by using minimum/maximum scales on spatial attributes to indicate which particular geometry should be used at a given scale.

+The meta feature DataCoverage (clause 4.4) is used to provide ECDIS with the scale information needed for the determination of dataset loading and unloading in relation to the user-selected viewing scale of the ECDIS.
+The mandatory attribute maximumDisplayScale is used to indicate the largest intended viewing scale for the data.
+The mandatory attribute minimumDisplayScale is used to indicate the smallest intended viewing scale for the data.

+S-131 does not prescribe specific values for maximumDisplayScale and minimumDisplayScale.
+Instead, producers should refer to the S-101 DCEG for values, and use values appropriate to the S-101 ENCs underlying the S-131 dataset.

 Scale minimum values